izzywebtech/studypath-ai/README.md

 # StudyPath AI 🎓

-An AI-powered academic assistant that helps university students discover how to learn a new topic or navigate a specific course — built for **Build with Gemma** (GDG on Campus FUTMinna).
+An AI-powered academic assistant that helps university students discover how to learn a new topic or navigate a specific course — built for the **Build with Gemma: AI for Africa Hackathon** (GDG on Campus FUTMinna).

 ---